 What a difference a quarter of a century makes!
 Not only have the wings thankfully grown to larger proportions, the number of restaurants has grown as well; today, there are 37 in about 12 states.
 Last year, Quaker Steak opened six new units, and another six (at least) are on tap for this year, according to company reports.

 In fact, the origins of the motorsports-themed restaurant are reminiscent of what's happening today.
 This country's first gas crisis happened in 1974, sending prices sky high and resulting in the closing of gas stations.
 Two local "boys," George Warren III and Gary Meszaros, wanted a way to keep the memory of those old gas stations and gas-guzzling (and fast disappearing) muscle cars alive.
 They found it by opening Quaker Steak & Lube, where old cars were displayed.
 That theme has been carried out in all the restaurants; today, old cars and trucks, vintage motorcycles and more catch diners' attention -- generally hanging directly above patrons' heads from the ceiling.
 The food, too, is consistent throughout the chain; when we're on the road, my husband and I often will head to a Quaker Steak for lunch or dinner, whether we're in Columbus, Erie, Pa., or Newport News, Va., always knowing we're not in for an unpleasant surprise.
+As might be expected, the menu reflects the motorsports theme as well.
+The huge onion rings that are wonderfully crunchy on the outside and juicy tender on the inside are delivered on an "antenna"; signature sandwiches have names like Mustang Chicken, and kids chow down on Kids Lube Cruiser meals, served in a custom Lube Cruiser racing car they can take home.

 The main attraction, of course, is the wings; more than 70 million reportedly are served up each year.
 That "Supercharged" sauce -- which back in the day was called "Atomic" -- is so hot that diners are asked to sign a release form before taking a taste.
 This, of course, means a die-hard heat-seeking freak like me would make a beeline to try them, right?
 In truth, no -- but it's not because I'm afraid of burnout.
 In fact, I'm not a big fan of barbecue-flavored wings at all; I'd much rather stick to flavors like Asian Sesame, Golden Garlic and Parmesan Pepper, which has the distinction of being my all-time favorite.